 More than 100 school districts statewide are still in negotiations, according to the Washington Education Association.

-Teachers in Seattle Public Schools (SPS), the state's largest district, are asking for another round of pay raises saying they need to keep up with the increasing cost of living in the city.
+Teachers in Seattle Public Schools (SPS), the state's largest district, reached a tentative contract with the district Saturday evening.
+They were asking for another round of pay raises saying they need to keep up with the increasing cost of living in the city.

-They also want improvements in recruiting and retention of educators of color, as well as more support services for students.
+They also wanted improvements in recruiting and retention of educators of color, as well as more support services for students.

 “We have more kids in trauma, we have more kids with anxiety, we really need those supports, family support workers, psychologists, that do more than just testing, an increase in nursing, those are the supports that our kids really need,” said Phyllis Campano, president of the Seattle Education Association (SEA).

 SEA said it is at the bargaining table with SPS every day this week.

 “Things are moving along slowly.
 I think we're pretty far apart in where we think the district is in their budget,” Campano said.

 SPS teachers received a 10.5% salary increase last year.
 A first-year teacher with a master’s degree earns $69,800 for the school year, according to the district.